JoshWritesPrograms/Auto-Pathway/README.md

 As of now, this software is in early alpha.
 The following features are planned:

-- Labelling points on the pathway with their set number and position
+- Labeling points on the pathway with their set number and position
 - Manual position entry
 - Support for labeling points of interest on the field (covers, prop responsibilities, etc.)
-- Customization
+- Support for other hash types

 ## Licensing